turbot/steampipe-plugin-nomad/docs/tables/nomad_acl_binding_rule.md

 Binding rules provide a mapping between a Nomad user's SSO authorization claims and internal Nomad objects such as ACL Roles and ACL Policies.
 A binding rule is directly related to a single auth method, and therefore only evaluated by login attempts using that method.
 All binding rules mapped to an auth method are evaluated during each login attempt.

+You need to specify the `secret_id` parameter in the `nomad.spc` file to be able to query this table.

 ## Examples

 ### Basic info